-3+1 Accelerated Degree Program in Accounting Students who are considering a major in accounting and want to become a CPA can take advantage of the Nichols accelerated program in accounting.
+3+1 Accelerated Degree Program in Accounting

+Nichols undergraduate students considering a major in accounting and wanting to become a CPA can take advantage of the accelerated program in accounting.
 Students in this program can earn a BSBA and MSA in as little as four years.
-To be considered, students must have a high school GPA above 3.0 and declare intent upon entering their first year or during freshman year at Nichols.
-If accepted into the program, students will follow an accelerated course schedule during all four years and must maintain a minimum 3.0 GPA throughout the program.
-After graduating with a bachelor's degree following the third year, students will then complete the MSA coursework in as little as 12 months.
+To be considered, students must have a high school GPA above 3.0 and declare intent upon entering their first year at Nichols.
+If accepted into the program, students will follow an accelerated course schedule during all four years and must maintain a minimum 3.0 GPA.
+After graduating with a bachelor's degree following the third year, students will complete the MSA coursework in as little as 12 months.